ahmedfgad/GeneticAlgorithmPython/docs/source/pygad_more.md

  [1 2 4 3]]
 ```

-You should care of giving enough values for the genes so that PyGAD is able to find alternatives for the gene value in case it duplicates with another gene.
+You should give enough values for the genes so that PyGAD can find an alternative when a gene value duplicates another gene.

-If PyGAD failed to find a unique gene while there is still room to find a unique value, one possible option is to set the `sample_size` parameter to a larger value.
+If PyGAD fails to find a unique gene value while there is still room to find one, then set the `sample_size` parameter to a larger value.
 Check the [sample_size Parameter](https://pygad.readthedocs.io/en/latest/pygad_more.html#sample-size-parameter) section for more information.

 ### Limitation

 There might be 2 duplicate genes where changing either of the 2 duplicating genes will not solve the problem.
 For example, if `gene_space=[[3, 0, 1], [4, 1, 2], [0, 2], [3, 2, 0]]` and the solution is `[3 2 0 0]`, then the values of the last 2 genes duplicate.
 There are no possible changes in the last 2 genes to solve the problem.

-This problem can be solved by randomly changing one of the non-duplicating genes that may make a room for a unique value in one the 2 duplicating genes.
+This problem can be solved by randomly changing one of the non-duplicating genes to make room for a unique value in one of the 2 duplicating genes.
 For example, by changing the second gene from 2 to 4, then any of the last 2 genes can take the value 2 and solve the duplicates.
 The resultant gene is then `[3 4 2 0]`.
 But this option is not yet supported in PyGAD.

 ### Solve Duplicates using a Third Gene

-When `allow_duplicate_genes=False` and a user-defined `gene_space` is used, it sometimes happen that there is no room to solve the duplicates between the 2 genes by simply replacing the value of one gene by another gene.
-In [PyGAD 3.1.0](https://pygad.readthedocs.io/en/latest/releases.html#pygad-3-0-1), the duplicates are solved by looking for a third gene that will help in solving the duplicates.
+When `allow_duplicate_genes=False` and a user-defined `gene_space` is used, it sometimes happens that there is no room to solve the duplicates between the 2 genes by simply replacing the value of one gene with another.
+In [PyGAD 3.1.0](https://pygad.readthedocs.io/en/latest/releases.html#pygad-3-1-0), the duplicates are solved by looking for a third gene that helps solve them.
 The following examples explain how it works.

 Example 1: